DoctorLai/SimilarString/README.md

 The server will be available at http://127.0.0.1:5000.

-## Docker Compose (Optional)
+## Docker Compose
-To use docker-compose to manage services, you can create a docker-compose.yml file and run the application with:
+You can use the `docker-compose` or `docker compose` to build and start the container:

 ```bash
 docker-compose up --build -d
 ```

-This will build and start the Flask application along with any additional services you define.

 To view the logs using docker-compose, run: